Visafe/VisafeLiteiOSClient/README.md

 <h1 align="center">Visafe - Vietnam Internet Secure Access For Everyone</h1>
 <div style="text-align: center">Visafe is a free application created for all Vietnamese people to protect themselves and their families from malware, unsafe websites, scams, and dangerous advertisements.</div>
 <br>
 <div style="text-align: center">Visafe was researched and developed by experienced security engineers working at the National Cyber Security Center of Vietnam.
-With a simplified protection method against common cyber thread, Visafe provides a safer internet environment for the people of Vietnam.</div>
+With a simplified protection method against common cyber threads, Visafe provides a safer internet environment for the people of Vietnam.</div>

 <h3 align="left">1.
 Visafe’s features</h3>